layarlegenda59/KP2A/README.md

 3. Ensure your Supabase project is active

 **Database Issues:**
+1. **Missing tables error ("Could not find the table 'public.members'"):**
+   - Go to your Supabase dashboard → SQL Editor
+   - Copy and paste the entire content of `database-setup.sql`
+   - Click "Run" to create all required tables
+2. **CSV upload errors ("new row violates row-level security policy"):**
-1. Run the migration files in your Supabase SQL Editor
+   - Go to your Supabase dashboard → SQL Editor
+   - Copy and paste the entire content of `fix-rls-policies.sql`
+   - Click "Run" to update RLS policies
-2. Check that RLS (Row Level Security) policies are enabled
+3. Check that RLS (Row Level Security) policies are enabled
-3. Verify your API key has the correct permissions
+4. Verify your API key has the correct permissions
+5. Ensure your Supabase project is active and not paused

 ### 🏗️ Project Structure